Ro5hi/picturesque/README.md

 Users must first sign up for an account using their name, email, and a chosen password.
 Registered users may change their login credentials through the "Account" tab on the navigation bar.
 Carrierwave gem is used for storing photos.
 Once a photo is uploaded, the user can give the photo a caption.
 Users have their own profile page with a profile-picture feature.
 Users can also view other uploads in the Posts path.
 Users cannot edit content other than their own.

+## Credits:

+Big thank you to my instructor, mentor, and cohort-mates (BJ & Ben) for assisting me with debugging errors throughout the process!
 ____________________________

 CATCH LIGHT